 - Mix the dough on the lowest speed for 5-10 minutes with the dough hook.
 The dough should pass the window-pane test.

-- Cover the bowl and let rest at room temperature for 8-12 hours.
+- Cover the bowl with plastic wrap or a lid and let rest at room temperature for 8-12 hours.
+Or until doubled.

 - Divide the dough into 15 equal pieces.

 - Roll each piece into a 18” rope and then create a U-shape.